 The families that continue to wait at the border for the U.S. to open its doors — as well as those who are expelled — are exposed to dangerous conditions, including heightened risks of trafficking, exploitation, violence and abuse at the hands of smugglers and cartels.

-The demographic makeup of the asylum-seeking population is also shifting.
+The demographic makeup of the asylum-seeking population continues to shift.
 As an increasing number of Haitians and other Black, non-Spanish-speaking migrants — individuals who are also now subject to expulsion under Title 42 — journey to the U.S. border, there are concerns about increasing violence fueled by discrimination and racism.

 Another serious consequence of Title 42 has been family separations.
 Due to the termination of Title 42 with respect to unaccompanied children and a court injunction, children migrating alone are exempt from being expelled under this policy.
 This has led some families to make the difficult decision to send their children to attempt to cross the border alone.